-As a whole, reaching your splat points goal for every class is good because it helps to increase the EPOC and metabolic rate for the next 3 to 24 hours.
-However, the EPOC contributes to only 6 – 15% of the total calories burned from the exercise.
+On the one hand, reaching your splat points number for every class can be good because it may help to increase the EPOC and number of calories the body burns for the next 3 to 24 hours.

-Dr. Joe Laforgia and his colleagues from the University of South Australia in Adelaide have documented the effects of exercise intensity and duration on the excess post-exercise oxygen consumption.
+In the aforementioned study, Dr. Joe Laforgia and his colleagues from the University of South Australia in Adelaide documented the effects of exercise intensity and duration on excess post-exercise oxygen consumption.

-In the studies, we can read that even with intensities at submaximal (70% of maximum heart rate) and supramaximal (105% of maximum heart rate) the EPOC contributed to only 6 – 15% of the net total calorie cost of the exercise.
+According to Dr. Laforgia, “in exercise at submaximal intensity (70% of maximum heart rate) and supramaximal intensity (105% of maximum heart rate) the EPOC contributed to only 6 – 15% of the net total calorie cost of the exercise.”